rydmike/adaptive_theme_demo/README.md

       dialogBackgroundColor: scheme.surface,
 ```

 The above color mappings are important to make sure that all the legacy colors in `ThemeData` are set to correct colors from our `ColorScheme`.
 This is important as these colors are used by many built-in components and widgets in Material-2 mode.
-If you do not set them, they will not match the rest of your app's design.
-By defining them, you also ensure that if they are used in your app anywhere, they will match the rest of your app's design.
+If we do not set them, they will not match the rest of our app's design.
+By defining them, we also ensure that if they are used in our app anywhere, they will also match the rest of our app's design.

-You can read more about these `ThemeData` colors deprecation plan [in issue #91772](https://github.com/flutter/flutter/issues/91772).
+You can read more about `ThemeData` colors deprecation plan [in issue #91772](https://github.com/flutter/flutter/issues/91772).

 ## Defining Component Themes

 Defining a lot of elaborate component themes can be tedious in Flutter.
-However, with component themes, you can often bring the Material components default styles exactly to where you want them to be, or close enough to what your design calls for.
+However, with component themes, we can often bring the Material components default styles exactly to where we want them to be, or close enough to what our design calls for.

-You can then avoid using custom widget wrappers to style the components.
-To build your app, you then use the standard Material components, by default, they will now have the correct style they should have in your app.
-This also makes it easy to on-board new developers to your codebase, as they can use the standard components to build user interfaces, and everything will look as intended for your app's design.
+With component theming, we can often avoid using custom widget wrappers to style the components.
+To build our app, we then use the standard Material components.
+They will now, by default, have the correct style they should have in our app.

+This also makes it easy to on-board new developers to our codebase.
+Developers can use the standard components to build user interfaces without any extra styling.
+No need to know which custom-wrapped widgets to use where, just use the built-in ones.
+All built-in widgets will look as intended for our application's design by default.

 So while component theming can feel tedious, the benefits may also be worth the effort.
-Also, once you have set it up for one app, you can reuse the same definitions with slight modifications in other apps.
+Also, once we have set it up for one app, we can reuse the same definitions with slight modifications in other apps.

 ### AppBar Theme

-We will use a custom `AppBar` theme with a custom color mappings with slight opacity and very minor scroll under elevation, that with a shadow will look like a faint underline in light theme mode when it is scrolled under.
-This is a subtle effect that enhances the scrolled under separation.
+We make an `AppBar` theme with custom color mappings with slight opacity and a very minor scroll under elevation, combined with a shadow color.
+This looks like a faint underline in light theme mode when the `AppBar` is scrolled under.
+A subtle effect that enhances the scrolled under separation.

 Our `AppBar` theme has a minor “secret sauce” in it.
-A shape that is the same as its default shape.
+It includes a shape that is the same as its default shape.
 Why?
 Adding it is needed to get the scroll under effect change to animate.
-It should do so in Material-3 design, but does not it, by default, it is instant in Flutter.
+It should animate in Material-3 design, but it does not do so in Flutter.
+The color change is instant.
 The need for this trick is actually a work-around to [issue #131042](https://github.com/flutter/flutter/issues/131042).
-I had incorporated the work-around for more than a year in [FlexColorScheme package](https://pub.dev/packages/flex_color_scheme).
-When the issue was later discovered by others, I added an explanation of what causes the issue and offered this as a work-around until the issue is hopefully fixed one day.
+I had incorporated this work-around for more than a year in [FlexColorScheme package](https://pub.dev/packages/flex_color_scheme) as a "secret sauce" feature.
+When the issue was later discovered by others, I added an explanation of what causes the issue, and offered this as a work-around until the issue is hopefully fixed one day.

 The scroll-under color is also modified by defining a custom `surfaceTintColor` for the `AppBarTheme` so that it is a monochrome color for other than Android platforms.
 After the **Flutter 3.22** release, the `AppBar` is one of the few widgets that still use the elevation tint effect to change its color with elevation.
 Here we customize its tint color, so we do not get any primary tint on it on other platforms than Android.
 Instead, we get just a monochrome color that is a bit darker than the surface color.

-Shadow is put back and used for a faint underline separation on the scrolled under state.
-Background also has a hint of opacity, and we also use a custom font.
+Shadow is put back and used as a faint underline separation for the scrolled under state.
+It is more visible in light mode, it is there in dark mode too, but shadows are not very visible in dark mode.

+We also use none default (3 dp) scroll-under elevation and even different values for light (0.5 dp) and dark mode (2 dp).
+The lower elevations make the elevation tints more subtle.
+The reason why it is only 0.5 in light mode is because at 0.5 dp, the elevation looks like an underline.
+Also, the 0.5 dp level is visually enough in light mode and matches 2 dp in dark mode better than using the same level.

+We also use a custom font on the `AppBar`.

 ```dart
       // 7) AppBar